 Marinating

-- Slice bell peppers into long strips and cut onions into half rings.
+- Slice the bell peppers into long strips and cut onions into half rings.

-- Combine ingredients together into a large pot.
-The peppers will not be covered by liquid at first, but they will eventually shrink and cause a perfect amount of marinade.
+- Combine all the ingredients together in a large pot.
+The peppers will not be covered by liquid at first, but they will eventually shrink and result in the perfect amount of marinade.

 - Bring it to boil and cook for about 10 minutes, until the peppers turn soft.
-Store in a refrigerator or can it, by follow the instructions below.
+Store in the refrigerator or can the peppers (instructions below).

 Canning

-- Sterilize the jars and preheat the oven to 215 °F. Wash the jars and lids and place them in the oven for about 15 minutes or until completely dry.
+- Sterilize the jars and preheat the oven to 215° F. Wash the jars and lids and place them in the oven for about 15 minutes or until they are completely dry.
 With the help of a canning funnel, place peppers into jars, while they are still hot.

-- Close all lids very tightly.
-Flip them upside down and keep it for several hours; this process helps seal the lid.
-Store in a cool place.
-They can be stored up to a year.
+- Close the lids very tightly.
+Flip the jars upside down and keep them standing upside down for several hours to seal the lid.
+Store in a cool place for up to a year.

 Hi can I substitute tomato with the same amount of water.